loomnetwork/loom-sdk-documentation/docs/ja/deploy-zkloom-testnet.md

 ## Overview

-If you have previous experience deploying contracts using **Hardhat** then you'll find deploying to Loom Network’s zkLoom Testnet quite straightforward.
+If you have previous experience deploying contracts using **Hardhat** then you'll find deploying to Loom Network’s zkLoom Sepolia Testnet quite straightforward.

-The zkLoom Testnet is a zkRollup that operates a bit differently from an Ethereum Testnet, but thanks to a few Hardhat plugins built by zkSync, building, testing, and deploying smart contracts to the zkLoom Testnet should be as easy as working with an Ethereum or Ethereum-like Testnet.
+The zkLoom Sepolia Testnet is a zkRollup that operates a bit differently from an Ethereum Testnet, but thanks to a few Hardhat plugins built by zkSync, building, testing, and deploying smart contracts to the zkLoom Sepolia Testnet should be as easy as working with an Ethereum-like Testnet.

-In this particular example we'll show you how to compile and deploy a simple Solidity smart contract to the zkLoom Testnet.
+In this particular example we'll show you how to compile and deploy a simple Solidity smart contract to the zkLoom Sepolia Testnet.

 ## Requirements

 Make sure the following requirements are met before proceeding to the next section.

-- NodeJS `v16.9.0` (or later v16), you should probably also install [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to manage NodeJS versions.
+- NodeJS `v18.20.0`, we recommend using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to make it easier to switch between NodeJS versions.
 - yarn `v1.22.19`, if you don't have it installed already the easiest way to do so is probably via `npm i -g yarn`, then just run `yarn set version 1.22.19`

 Newer versions of NodeJS and Yarn may also work.